skyrockets-21/CMU-95791-Data-Mining-Project/index.md

 Given an individual's criminal record, is he/she likely to recidivate* and what are the main features associated with recidivism?

-**Models**
+**Models Used** \
-The question can be answered with classification models and feature importance.
+This question can be answered with classification models and feature importance.
 Here we will explore six classification models as follows:

 1. Logistic Regression
 2. K-Nearest Neighbors